 • Very secure solution

-• Strong embedding in the AWS ecosystem
+• Strong integration into the AWS ecosystem

 • High availability

-• Unlimited scalability
+• Limitless scalability

 • High read and write speed

-Apache Cassandra – A free solution for large data volumes
+Apache Cassandra, a free solution for large data volumes

 • CQL is similar to SQL

-• High level of reliability and availability
+• High level of fault tolerance and availability

 • Data replication is possible